stevenxchung/Web-Developer-Bootcamp/Section 39 - JavaScript - The Tricky Stuff/readme.md

 function Dog(name, age) {
 	this.name = name;
 	this.age = age;
-	// As a bonus, add a function for each dog called 'bark', which console.log's the name of the dog added to the string 'just barked!' this.bark = function() {
+	// As a bonus, add a function for each dog called "bark", which console.log's the name of the dog added to the string "just barked!" this.bark = function() {
 		console.log(this.name + " just barked!");
 	}